 The Commonwealth Transportation Board ("CTB") has issued various series of bonds authorized under the State Revenue Bond Act.
-These bonds are secured by and payable from funds appropriated by the General Assembly from the Transportation Trust Fund.
+These bonds are secured by and payable from funds appropriated by the General Assembly from the Transportation Trust Fund for such purpose.
 The Transportation Trust Fund was established by the General Assembly in 1986 as a special non-reverting fund administered and allocated by the Transportation Board for the purpose of increased funding for construction, capital and other needs of state highways, airports, mass transportation and ports.
-As of June 30, 2011, \$2.0 billion in CTB bonds were outstanding.
-During 2007, the CTB was authorized by the General Assembly to issue up to \$3.0 billion in Capital Projects Revenue Bonds, with an additional \$180 million authorized in 2008.
-As of June 30, 2011, \$1.1 billion had been issued under this authorization.
+As of June 30, 2010, \$1.4 billion in CTB bonds were outstanding.
+During 2007, the CTB was authorized by the General Assembly to issue up to \$3.0 billion in Capital Projects Revenue Bonds.
+In 2008, an additional \$180 million was authorized.
+As of June 30, 2010, \$492.7 million had been issued under this authorization.

-The Virginia Port Authority ("VPA") issues bonds secured by its share of the Transportation Trust Fund.
-As of June 30, 2011, \$185 million of Commonwealth Port Fund Revenue Bonds were outstanding.
+The Virginia Port Authority ("VPA") has \$194 million of bonds outstanding at June 30, 2010 which are payable from a portion of the Transportation Trust Fund.
 In 2008, the Authority was authorized to issue an additional \$155 million in Commonwealth Port Fund Revenue Bonds.
-However during 2011, \$30 million of that amount was rescinded.
-On July 27, 2011, the VPA issued \$57 million of the 2008 authorization.
+No bonds have been issued from that authorization.